Beyond Crisis: After the Collapse of Institutional Hope in Greece, What?

 —David Harvie, The Free Association

 “Beyond Crisis is a beautiful and unusually rewarding book.
-This extraordinary collection of essays combines theory with passion and impresses by its sweep and scope.
-Bursting with ideas and observations, with an ear for lyrical phrases, this highly original account of social struggles in Greece offers a fresh perspective on capitalism, resistance and dignified life beyond crisis.”
+This extraordinary collection of essays combines theory with passion and impresses with its sweep and scope.
+Bursting with ideas and observations, with an ear for lyrical phrases, this highly original account of social struggles in Greece offers a fresh perspective on capitalism, resistance, and dignified life beyond crisis.”

 —Andrej Grubacic, coauthor of Wobblies and Zapatistas: Conversations on Anarchism, Marxism and Radical History

 “This book shows that the Greek crisis is testament of the impossibility of capital as a form of human society.
 Radical hope exists not in the abstract utopia of the party, but in the concrete utopias at the grassroots.”